lnurl/luds/spec.md

 	k1: String, // (32 bytes of challenge) which is going to be signed by user's `linkingPrivKey`
 	maxWithdrawable: MilliSatoshi, // max withdrawable amount for a given user on a given service
 	defaultDescription: String, // A default withdrawal invoice description
-	amountIsFixed: Boolean // If set to true then user can strictly withdraw 'maxWithdrawable' amount, defaults to false if 'amountIsFixed' field is not present
+	minWithdrawable: MilliSatoshi // An optional field, defaults to 1 MilliSatoshi if not present, can not be less than 1 or more than `maxWithdrawable`
 	tag: "withdrawRequest" // Now user software knows what to do next...
 }